This is an action research fellowship

 Action research projects for 2014

-The Center anticipates awarding about 16 fellowships for students to work with about 6 GSBI social enterprises.
+The Center anticipates awarding about 15 fellowships for students to work with about 6 GSBI social enterprises.
 Applicants should read these project proposals carefully, since they will be asked to rank them according to their interest in their application.
 Candidates will be selected for specific action research projects.
-The precise placements will not be confirmed until we award the fellowships.
+The Center is proposing these projects, but is has not confirmed them.
+Projects will not be confirmed until we interview applicants and award the fellowships.

 Ilumexico: Enhancing marketing strategies for selling solar lighting technologies in Indigenous communities of rural Mexico; this placement requires Spanish fluency.